dirko/dirko.github.io/_posts/2015-07-28-Hidden-conditional-random-fields.md

 layout: post
 title: Hidden conditional random fields
 ---
-When we want to classify sequences, HCRFs are - if we can forget about recurrent neural networks for a moment - discriminative counterparts to hidden Markov models.
+When we want to classify sequences, HCRFs are---if we can forget about recurrent neural networks for a moment---discriminative counterparts to hidden Markov models.

 ## HCRFs for gesture recognition
 HCRFs are also called hidden state CRFs, and were introduced as a way to